-MSCI Daily Hedged Indexes are designed to represent a close estimation of the return that can be achieved by hedging the currency exposures of the index using daily Forwards.
+MSCI Daily Hedged Indexes are designed to represent the performance that can be achieved by hedging the currency exposures of the index using daily Forwards.
 The MSCI Daily Hedged Indexes hedge each foreign currency in the index back to the home currency of the index by selling each foreign currency forward at the TN (Tomorrow Next) Forward rate each day.
-To ensure better index replicability, the amount of Forwards sold represents the value (or the market capitalization) of the index on the previous day and currency P&L is assumed to be reinvested in the index with a one day lag.
+To target better index replicability, the amount of Forwards sold represents the value (or the market capitalization) of the index on the previous day and currency P&L is assumed to be reinvested in the index with a one day lag.